Xoesis/ece-251-final-project-spring-2025-just-put-the-fries-in-the-bag/README.md

 # ece-251-final-project-spring-2025-just-put-the-fries-in-the-bag
 Implemented a single cycle CPU with the following modules: <br/>
 ## Adder <br/>
-Adds two inputs and returns the output
+Adds inputs and returns the output
 ## ALU <br/>
 Performs several operations between inputs such as add, subtract, multiply, divide, or, and
 ## ALU Decoder <br/>